Probabilities of the Third Type: Statistical Relational Learning and Reasoning with Relative Frequencies: Asymptotic Analysis of the Extrapolation Behaviour

 The discussion above does not imply, of course, that a given functional lifted Bayesian network actually has an asymptotic limit in that sense.
-However, there is a class of lifted Bayesian networks where the asymptotic limit is clear: those that define \emph{projective families of distributions} in the sense of \citeA{JaegerS18,JaegerS20}. \begin{definition} A family of probability distributions $(\mathbb{P}_{\vec{n}})$ on $\Omega_{\vec{n}}$ is \emph{projective} if for every generating set $A$ of $\Omega_\infty$ the sequence $(\mathbb{P}_{\vec{n}}(A))$ is constant whenever it is defined. \end{definition} Since clearly every constant sequence converges, every lifted Bayesian network inducing a projective family of distributions has an asymptotic limit.
-Furthermore, if two families of distributions are asymptotically equivalent and both projective, they must be equal.
+However, there is a class of lifted Bayesian networks where the asymptotic limit is clear: those that define \emph{projective families of distributions}. \begin{definition}[\citeA{JaegerS18,JaegerS20}] A family of probability distributions $(\mathbb{P}_{\vec{n}})$ on $\Omega_{\vec{n}}$ is \emph{projective} if for every generating set $A$ of $\Omega_\infty$ the sequence $(\mathbb{P}_{\vec{n}}(A))$ is constant whenever it is defined. \end{definition} Since clearly every constant sequence converges, every lifted Bayesian network inducing a projective family of distributions has an asymptotic limit by Proposition \ref{prop:mass}.
+Furthermore, if two families of distributions are asymptotically equivalent and both projective, they must in fact be equal.
 This leads us to the following observation: \begin{proposition} If $\mathfrak{G}$ is a \emph{quantifier-free lifted Bayesian network}, then $\mathfrak{G}$ induces a projective family of distributions.
 In particular, $\mathfrak{G}$ has an asymptotic limit. \end{proposition} \begin{proof} Let $A\in\Omega_\infty$ be a generating set and let $\mathfrak{Y}$ be the corresponding structure on $a_1 , \ldots , a_m$ and let $(\mathbb{P}_{\vec{n}})$ be the sequence of probability distributions induced by $\mathfrak{G}$.
 Then we need to show that for any ${\vec{n}}$ for which $\mathbb{P}_{\vec{n}}(A)$ is defined this value is the same.
 So for any such ${\vec{n}}$ consider the Bayesian network $G_{\vec{n}}$ induced by $\mathfrak{G}$ on the domain ${\vec{n}}$.
-By the analysis at the end of Section \ref{defn}, all incoming edges into $R(\vec{a})$ come from a source node $R'(\vec{b})$ where all entries in $\vec{b}$ also occur in $\vec{a}$.
+By Remark \ref{rem:qflbn}, all incoming edges into $R(\vec{a})$ come from a source node $R'(\vec{b})$ where all entries in $\vec{b}$ also occur in $\vec{a}$.
 Therefore, the calculation of the unconditional probability of the event $A$ does not involve any node with entries outside of $a_1 , \ldots , a_m$.
 So let $G_{A,\vec{n}}$ be the complete Bayesian subnetwork on the nodes $R(\vec{a})$ for an $\vec{a} \in a_1 , \ldots , a_m$.
 By the discussion above, $G_{A,\vec{n}}$ suffices to calculate the probability of $A$. $G_{A,\vec{n}}$ has the same underlying DAG for any $\vec{n}$.
 As the conditional probability tables themselves are also identical for any $\vec{n}$, so is $G_{A,\vec{n}}$ and thus the probability of $A$. \end{proof} With these preparations out of the way, we can formulate our main result on the asymptotic behaviour of FLBN. \begin{theorem} Let $\mathfrak{G}$ be an FLBN such that for all $n$-ary aggregation functions $f_R$, $f_R^{-1}\{0,1\} \subseteq {\{0,1\}}^n$.
-Then $\mathfrak{G}$ is asymptotically equivalent to a quantifier-free lifted Bayesian network $\mathfrak{G}'$. \end{theorem}
+Then $\mathfrak{G}$ is asymptotically equivalent to a quantifier-free lifted Bayesian network $\mathfrak{G}'$. \end{theorem} The condition that $f_R^{-1}\{0,1\} \subseteq {\{0,1\}}^n$ signifies that as long as among all of the parent formulas, there are both examples and counterexamples, the relation at the child node is not deterministic.
+This is important for asymptotic analysis since the behaviour of relations that occur with a very small but positive probability is radically different from that of relations whose probability is precisely 0.
+For the former, as long as the domain size is big enough, there will almost always be at least a few examples of this relation present among domain individuals; in the latter case, the relation will not occur, no matter how large the domain.